 STEP 3: Restore Balance

 In this step, your functional medicine provider reviews your lab test reports to develop a personalized plan to correct imbalances and replenish what is missing.
-This is specifically tailored for your individual needs.
+This is specifically tailored to your individual needs.

 Although there are no one-size-fits-all treatments, the general framework may look like this.